Anti-Bribery & Corruption — Module 4 of 4 — The Finale

 Key Lessons

 1. Third-party intermediaries are the highest-risk vector for bribery exposure.
-The combination of above-market fees, PEP connections, refusal of ABC clauses, and unverifiable references demands the highest level of due diligence scrutiny.
+Above-market fees plus PEP connections plus refusal of ABC clauses plus unverifiable references demands the highest due diligence scrutiny.

-2. Section 8 makes intermediaries ‘associated persons’ — any bribe they pay is legally attributed to the company.
-You cannot outsource bribery risk by using an agent.
+2. Section 8 makes intermediaries ‘associated persons’.
+Any bribe they pay is attributed to the company.
+You can’t outsource bribery risk to an agent.

-3. Monitoring is not due diligence.
-Enhanced oversight after engagement cannot compensate for failing to act on red flags before engagement — the SFO treats this distinction as decisive.
+3. Monitoring isn’t due diligence.
+Oversight after engagement can’t cover failing to act on red flags before engagement.
+The SFO treats this as decisive.

-4. How you respond to a Section 2 notice shapes the entire investigation.
-Genuine cooperation and self-reporting are the primary factors separating a DPA (Rolls-Royce, Airbus) from prosecution and guilty plea (Glencore).
+4. How you respond to a Section 2 notice shapes the whole investigation.
+Genuine cooperation and self-reporting separate a DPA (Rolls-Royce, Airbus) from a guilty plea (Glencore).

 Key Legal References